Meet Our Testing Team

 Like the All Latex Mattresses, the Natural Hybrid Latex has a responsive feel, sleeps cool, and rates highly with stomach sleepers and heavyweight sleepers.
 The mattress also features an unzippable cotton cover that allows customers to swap out comfort layers to change the firmness level of the mattress.

 Price and construction are distinguishing factors with this mattress.
-It sells for about $200 less than the Natural All Latex Mattress at each size, and for roughly $2,000 less than the Certified Organic Latex Mattress at each size.
 The Natural Hybrid Latex features a pocketed coil and polyfoam support core, in comparison to the Dunlop latex support cores of the All Latex Mattresses.

 Nest Bedding Latex Mattress vs. Nest Bedding Organic Hybrid Latex